Everything to Know About the ABIM Longitudinal Knowledge Assessment (LKA)

 How is the LKA scored?
 What happens at the end of the cycle?

 As discussed, every quarter over the five-year cycle, you will receive 30 questions, so in total, you will be able to answer up to 600 questions.
-Because each question you answer correctly is worth 0.2 MOC points towards the 100 total points that you will need for the cycle, your target should be to answer at least 500 of the 600 questions correctly.
+Each question you answer correctly is worth 0.2 MOC points.

 Remember you cannot access and answer any questions after the quarter is over, and you’re not allowed to leave more than 100 questions unopened over the entire five-year cycle.